FindMySchool LogoFindMySchool

 % of students achieving grades 9-7

 RR6, the combined sixth form with Rutlish School, operates on both sites with students following split timetables to access both schools' strengths.
 Ricards Lodge brings arts specialisation and a student-centred pastoral culture; Rutlish provides advanced mathematics and ICT expertise.
-The sixth form ranks 1,522nd in England for A-level outcomes (FindMySchool ranking), placing it in the middle 35% of sixth forms nationally and 7th in Merton.
+The sixth form ranks 1,232nd in England for A-level academic outcomes (FindMySchool ranking), and the local sixth-form ranking places it 5th in Merton.

-At A-level, 18% of grades reached A*; 51% achieved A or A*; 43% achieved A*-B. These figures are in line with the England average for A*-B attainment, suggesting that whilst the sixth form provides a solid post-16 pathway, it is not positioned as a selective or highly academic sixth form college.
+At A-level, 10% of grades reached A*, 20% achieved A* or A, and 50% achieved A*-B. These figures suggest that whilst the sixth form provides a solid post-16 pathway, it is not positioned as a selective or highly academic sixth form college.

-In 2024, 76% of leavers progressed to university, with a further 10% entering employment and small numbers in apprenticeships or further education.
-Students report securing places at universities including Exeter, Durham and Edinburgh, though specific Russell Group or Oxbridge numbers are not published by the school.
+Recent destinations information points to a mix of university, employment, apprenticeships and further education, with students reporting places at universities including Exeter, Durham and Edinburgh.
 The sixth form provides strong pastoral support and weekly enrichment designed to prepare students for independent life after school.

 England ranks and key metrics (where available)